ignu/middleman-blog/source/posts/5-awful-things-distributed-teams-do.html.markdown

 ![Phone](http://i.imgur.com/nftJH.jpg)

-Mad Men is a decent show but much has happened since the 50s.
-Meanwhile, your phone is not significantly better than theirs.
+Telephone technology has not significantly advanced in a century.

 The Phone makes you sound like you're on AM radio.

+Stop.

 [Skype](http://skype.com) can sound like a CD, assuming you spend more than $10 on a microphone and have a decent internet connection.
 Skype does brilliant filtering of background noise and can adjust levels if multiple people are talking even more brilliantly.

-This is not just audiophilery. &nbsp;Voice quality is important because:
+This is not just audiophilery.
+Voice quality is important because:

+* "I'm sorry, what was that?" is a waste of everyone's time
 * You don't want misunderstandings due to mishearing
-* "I'm sorry, what was that?" is a waste of everyone's time
-* It's just more enjoyable having a conversation with someone who sounds like they're in the same room.
+* It's more enjoyable having a conversation with someone who sounds like they're in the same room.
-* You feel more connected to a human voice than a tinny noise squaking out of the telephone.
+* You feel more connected to a voice that sounds human than a tinny noise squaking out of the telephone.

-Oh, and a laptop with Skype is a far better speakerphone than any speakerphone.
+(And a laptop with Skype is a far better speakerphone than any speakerphone.)

 ## 2. Not use the best screen sharing tools

-Being able to share your screen quickly is critical for collaboration. &nbsp;It's easier to show a problem than describe it, and misunderstandings can be terribly wasteful.
+Being able to share your screen quickly is critical for collaboration.
+It's easier to show a problem than describe it, and misunderstandings can be terribly wasteful.

 And if you're doing software, there's nothing better than pair-programming at least some of the time.

-Remote pairing is often considered fantasy. &nbsp;This belief is understandable since LiveMeeting, GoToMeeting, CrossLoop and other garbage are peddled as if they were actual software. &nbsp;They are not. &nbsp;Their quality is poor and their painful setup wastes hours of productivity.
+Remote pairing is often considered fantasy.
+This belief is understandable since LiveMeeting, GoToMeeting, CrossLoop and other garbage are peddled as if they were actual software.
+They are not.
+Their quality is poor and their painful setup wastes hours of productivity.

-Nothing I have yet seen beats <a href="https://secure.logmein.com/US/products/pro2/">LogMeIn Pro</a>. &nbsp;LogMeIn lets your partner see your desktop through any firewall and use your mouse and keyboard as if it were their own. &nbsp;It works on OSX or Windows, and if you have IE or the FireFox plugin installed the quality will be close to Remote Desktop. &nbsp;It then degrades gracefully to Java, Flash and finally resorts to sending images.
+Nothing I have yet seen beats <a href="https://secure.logmein.com/US/products/pro2/">LogMeIn Pro</a>.
+LogMeIn lets your partner see your desktop through any firewall and use your mouse and keyboard as if it were their own. &nbsp;It works on OSX or Windows, and if you have IE or the FireFox plugin installed the quality will be close to Remote Desktop.
+It then degrades gracefully to Java, Flash and finally resorts to sending images.

-[LogMeIn Express]("https://join.me/") isn't quite as sharp as LogMeIn Pro, but is a tolerable substitute for people who don't want to spend $15 a month or want to share their screen to multiple participants.)
+[LogMeIn Express](https://join.me/) isn't quite as sharp as LogMeIn Pro, but is a tolerable substitute for people who don't want to spend $15 a month or want to share their screen to multiple participants.)

 ## 3. Not adjust their schedule